303software/SwiftPrimer/README.md

 Play around!
 If you mess something up and the playground won't compile, you can always revert with `git checkout -- *`

+Make sure `Render Documentation` is checked in the file inspector to render the markdown comments.

 ## Contributing

 Everything could use a least a little love, but some particular areas that need to be started or expounded on: